BlEmoRe/blemore-common/README.md

 * Optimizer: `Adam (lr=0.001, weight_decay=1e-4)`
 * Epochs: `100`

+We compare this to a trivial baseline that predicts the most frequent label in the training set.

 #### Cross Validation

 We provide pre-defined folds in the dataset, the baseline results for each fold are as follows: